RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 ## Data Preprocessing

 ### Creating a master "raw" annotations csv file from ndpa annoataion file data
-AJ: insert instructions on how to run ndpa parser to get a master raw annotations csv file
+AJ: instructions on which scripts/how to run scripts to get a master raw annotations csv file

 ### Tiling the ndpi image(s)
 To tile an ndpi image, run /src/data_preprocessing/cropper_runner.py. cropper_runner.py takes several command line arguments as defined below: